Thailand is based upon reliable ownership alternatives for foreigners in accordance with the Thai laws and recommended by the Thai Government.

 Confirmed Certificate of Use (Nor Sor Saam Kor)

 This document certifies the right to use land and is often issued pending title deed.

 Transfer of the certificate is mainly completed at the District Land Office or Branch District level, as the case may be.

-Look for the green coloured crest at the head of the certificate.
+Look for the green colored crest at the head of the certificate.

 The holder of this certificate cannot leave the land unattended for more than 12 years.

 The two documents above are the easiest titles to transfer ownership.